How do you use the word magari in Italian? What does it mean? How do you pronounce it?

 Cosa mangerai per pranzo? – Magari mi preparo un piatto di pasta.

-What are you going to have for lunch? – Maybe I’ll make myself a plate of pasta.
+What will you have for lunch? – Maybe I’ll make myself a plate of pasta.

 Magari Mattia non sarà intelligente, ma è simpatico e onesto.